 The piece below, a “photo-artistic montage”, is titled “Tangier Abandoned.”
 Artist Tom Payne shows a fantastical depiction of Tangier Island underwater.

 “Price Creek is an especially nice spot to run a trotline, it being a protected waterway without a lot of turbulence or many boats.
-I love trying to capture an especially interesting composition with the small boats going back-and-forth along the trotline,” Hall says of his work.
+I love trying to capture an especially interesting composition with the small boats going back-and-forth along the trotline,” Hall says of her work.

 Detweiler says when put together, the dozens of artworks “address many of the issues facing the region’s future in unique ways and tell an interesting story put together in our exhibition.”